Elonchewa/rmw_zenoh_acl/README.md

 Note: In this repo Rob1 stands for the nuc and Rob2 stands for the Orin.

 The two devices have their corresponding zenoh router configuration files (I've posted the configs for both in this repo).
 The environment variable ZENOH_ROUTER_CONFIG_URI is set on both; however, the session config is in default settings for both (I do not have ZENOH_SESSION_CONFIG files for either).
+The example configs in the repo are trying to block the `/chatter` topic from being sent between the two.

 Background:
 * Before I used the access_control part of the configs, my goal was just for the two devices to send all their topics with each other.
 However, at times I would have lots of topics being published/subscribed to and the data for all topics would stop sending (I'm assuming this is due to bandwidth issues).
 So I decided to limit the topics that send their data across the routers.
 I only need a few topics to be shared between them.

 Current:
-* After I included the access_control part of the config,When the routers are started on both machines through `ros2 run rmw_zenoh_cpp rmw_zenohd`, the router logs a message that the interface specified in the access_control `did not match any configured ACL subject.
+* After I included the access_control part of the config,When the routers are started on both machines through `ros2 run rmw_zenoh_cpp rmw_zenohd`, the router on both logs a message that the interface specified in the access_control `did not match any configured ACL subject.
 Default permission Allow will be applied on all messages`.
 Which means I am back to state I was in before I configured the ACL settings.
 * When I run `ros2 topic list` I can see all the topics from one device listed on the other.

 I'm not sure if this issue is due to networking or due to limitations of zenoh on humble.